SneakySelderey/DevMetrics/README.md

 # devmetrics README

 DevMetrics is a VS code extension that allows you to track your developer statistics right in your IDE.

+Developed by Ershov Alexander, M3118

 ## Features